boudrejp/PythonProj2/proposal.md

 ## __Analysis__

 To answer our broader topic question, several smaller questions will be answered.
-These will include, but are not limited to:
+These might include, but are not limited to:

 * What events lead to song lyric mentions?
 (image of visual here)